amolraswan/amolraswan.github.io/_pages/peatucb.md

 ### Conferences hosted at or organized by UC Berkeley

-1. Development and Political Economics SF Bay Area PhD Student Conference (DEVPEC), co-organized by UC Berkeley and Stanford University.
-Usually held in April each year.
-No stable website but you can refer to event information for [2021](https://kingcenter.stanford.edu/events/student-event/development-and-political-economics-graduate-student-conference-devpec-1) and [2022](https://twitter.com/pbacherikov/status/1496177151527514112?lang=en).
+1. [Development and Political Economics PhD Student Conference (DEVPEC)](https://sites.google.com/view/devpec), co-organized by UC Berkeley and Stanford University.
+Usually held in April.
 2. [Annual Meeting](https://cega.berkeley.edu/event/working-group-in-african-political-economy-wgape-2022-annual-meeting-2/) and [regional meeting](https://cega.berkeley.edu/event/working-group-in-african-political-economy-wgape-2021-west-coast-regional-meeting/) of CEGA's [Working Group in African Political Economy](https://cega.berkeley.edu/initiative/working-group-in-african-political-economy/).
 No stable website for the meetings but can check for upcoming events' announcements [here](https://cega.berkeley.edu/events/).
 3. CEGA has hosted several conferences on the study of conflict in the past but I couldn't find a recurring one.
 Again, better to check their upcoming events [page](https://cega.berkeley.edu/events/).